giraffekey/chartyourmusic/README.md

 # ChartYourMusic

-This project was inspired by neverendingchartrendering.org.
-You can use it to create charts of your favorite things to listen to, download it as an image, and share it with your internet pals!
+This project was inspired by [neverendingchartrendering.org](neverendingchartrendering.org).
+You can use it to create a chart of your favorite things to listen to, download it as an image, and share it with your internet pals!

 The site is up and running [here](https://giraffekey.github.io/chart-your-music/).